ShellOnYou/SOY_loadTests/Load_Tests_Scripts/README.md

-# Gatling Load Testing Scripts for microservice Version
+# Gatling Load Testing Scripts for Microservice Version

-This folder contains scripts and programs enabling users to launch and analyze Gatling load tests for the microservice and monolith version of the application.
-Currently, the scripts are set up to load test the microservice version, but can be easily adapted to the monolith version.
+This folder contains scripts and programs for launching and analyzing Gatling load tests for both the microservice and monolithic versions of the application.
+Currently, the scripts are configured for the microservice version but can be easily adapted for the monolithic version.

 ## I. Getting the Application

-The code of the monolith and microservice versions of the app can be found in repos associated to this one, see https://github.com/orgs/ShellOnYou/repositories (including the frontend of the app).
+The code for both the monolithic and microservice versions of the app can be found in the repositories associated with this one: [ShellOnYou Repositories](https://github.com/orgs/ShellOnYou/repositories).
+This includes the frontend of the app.

-For a quicker setup you can resort to published docker images (see bellow).
-They do not include the frontend, but it is not necessary for the load tests.
+For a quicker setup, you can use the published Docker images (see below).
+These images do not include the frontend, but it is not necessary for the load tests.

 ### 1. Obtaining Docker Images

-To obtain the necessary Docker images for running both the monolith and the microservice versions of the app (without the frontend part), visit the Docker Hub page listing the necessary containers:
+To obtain the necessary Docker images for running both the monolithic and microservice versions of the app (without the frontend), visit the Docker Hub page listing the required containers:

 [ICWS24Submission on Docker Hub](https://hub.docker.com/search?q=icws24submission)